nishimura5/timeline_kun/README.md

 ## Log File Format

 Timer execution logs conform to the BIDS (Brain Imaging Data Structure) events.tsv format.
+The log files are stored in the same directory as the Timeline CSV file, with file names in the format:

+events_<timeline_csv_name>_00.tsv.

+Each time the timer is started, the suffix number is incremented and saved.

 ## Sound File